-- Try to fill half your plate with fruits and vegetables at each meal, and consider getting an extra piece of fruit that you can take with you for a snack later in the day. - For flavorful vegetables without a lot of added fat, look for offerings that are raw, steamed, baked, or roasted.
+- Try to fill half your plate with fruits and vegetables at each meal and consider getting an extra piece of fruit that you can take with you for a snack later in the day. - For flavorful vegetables without a lot of added fat, look for offerings that are raw, steamed, baked, or roasted.
 Ask for sauces or dressings on the side and use them sparingly. - Vary your vegetables and fruits eating a mix of colors will ensure that you consume a variety of healthy antioxidants!

-\review guidelines on parenting strategies to ensure quality screen time (AAP, 2015)
+\review guidelines on parenting strategies to encourage quality screen time (AAP, 2015)

-Screen time is free time sent in front of screens - like televisions, video games, and the internet.
-It is possible to get enough physical activity and still engage in an unhealthy amount of screen time - so find other fun ways to spend your free time with friends and family!
+Recreational screen time is free time spent in front of screens - like televisions, video games, and the internet.
+It is possible to get enough physical activity and still engage in an unhealthy amount of screen time - so find other fun ways to spend your free time!

-- Turn off televisions and put away cell phones during meals and enjoy spending time with friends or family. - Work with your family or friends to identify a variety of enjoyable activities that do not involve screens.
-Encourage these activities during leisure time and serve as a role model. - Make televisions, video games, and the internet less convenient to use during free time so that healthier choices are easier to make.
+- Turn off televisions and put away cell phones during meals and enjoy spending time with others. - Try to identify a variety of activities that you enjoy that do not involve screens.
+Invite others to join you! - Make televisions, video games, and the internet less convenient to use during free time so that healthier choices are easier to make.

 Moving your body is a great way to burn calories, improve your mood, boost your energy, prevent cancer and cardiovascular diseases, and help you sleep better at night - plus, it can be a lot of fun!
-Look for activities you can enjoy with your family or friends so everyone can reap the benefits and help keep one another on track!
+Look for activities you can enjoy with others to help keep one another on track!

-- Use activities instead of food as incentives or to socialize a trip to the park, sledding hill, laser tag arena, skating rink, batting cage, or community pool can be a great alternative to the ice cream shop to chat with friends or celebrate your child's accomplishments. - Walk or bike with your family or friends to get where you're going. - Set up activity dates with like-minded friends or sign up for a charity walk - if you're accountable to someone else you may be more likely to stay active.
+- Socialize with others over activities instead of over food - walking in the park, competing at the laser tag arena, or hitting some balls at the driving range make fun alternatives to chatting at the coffee shop. - Walk or bike to get where you're going. - Exercise with like-minded friends or sign up for a charity walk - if you're accountable to someone else you may be more likely to stay active.